 Role Description Отп [Protect] Press the control to toggle protection for the current picture on or off.
 Q [Zoom on/off] Press the control to zoom the display in on the area around the current focus point (the zoom ratio is selected in advance).
-Press again to cancel zoom. • To choose the zoom ratio, highlight [Zoom on/off] and press 2 . • Zoom on/off is available in both full-frame and thumbnail playback.
+Press again to cancel zoom. • To choose the zoom ratio, highlight [ Zoom on/off ] and press 2 . • Zoom on/off is available in both full-frame and thumbnail playback.
 P [Filtered playback] Press the control to view only pictures that meet the criteria selected for [Filtered playback criteria] in the playback menu.
-D ▼⁄ [Filtered playback (select criteria)] Press the control to jump to [Filtered playback criteria] in the playback menu.
-[Start series playback] Pressing the control when a picture from a burst is displayed full frame starts automated playback (735).
-The pictures will play back while the control is pressed, at a speed higher than when the multi selector is used.
-Playback stops when the control is released or the last picture in the burst is displayed. Ď [Voice memo] Use the control for voice memo operations. ₩PC [Select for upload to computer] Press the control to upload the current picture to a computer or FTP server with which the camera is currently connected. • To view upload options, highlight [Select for upload to computer] ₩FIP [Select for upload (FTP)] or [Select for upload (FTP)] and press ⊕.
-Highlight options and press ⊕ to select (☑) or deselect (□). - [Priority upload]: If this option is selected (☑), pressing the control to mark a picture for upload will move it to the front of the upload queue. - [Protect]: If this option is selected (☑), pressing the control to mark a picture for upload will simultaneously protect it. - [Rating]: If this option is selected (☑), pressing the control to mark a picture for upload will simultaneously assign it a preset rating.
-Press ⊕ to choose the rating.
+D ▼⁄ [Filtered playback (select criteria)] Press the control to jump to [ Filtered playback criteria ] in the playback menu. 델 [Start series playback] Pressing the control when a picture from a burst is displayed full frame starts automated playback ( Ď [Voice memo] Use the control for voice memo operations. ₩PC [Select for upload to computer] Press the control to upload the current picture to a computer or FTP server with which the camera is currently connected. • To view upload options, highlight [Select for upload to computer] ₩FIP [Select for upload (FTP)] or [Select for upload (FTP)] and press ⊕.
+Highlight options and press ⊛ to select (☑) or deselect (□). - [Priority upload]: If this option is selected (☑), pressing the control to mark a picture for upload will move it to the front of the upload queue. - [Protect]: If this option is selected (☑), pressing the control to mark a picture for upload will simultaneously protect it. - [Rating]: If this option is selected (☑), pressing the control to mark a picture for upload will simultaneously assign it a presenting.
+Press ⊛ to choose the rating.

-Role Description 88 [Thumbnail on/off] Press the control to toggle between full-frame and 4-, 9-, or 72-frame thumbnail playback.
+Role Description 8 [Thumbnail on/off] Press the control to toggle between full-frame and 4-, 9-, or 72-frame thumbnail playback.
 [View histograms] A histogram is displayed while the control is pressed.
 The histogram display is available in both full-frame and thumbnail playback.
-[Choose slot and folder] Press the control to display the [Choose slot and folder] dialog, where you can then choose a slot and folder for playback.
+[Choose slot and folder] Press the control to display the [ Choose slot and folder ] dialog, where you can then choose a slot and folder for playback.
 DISP [Cycle info display] Press the control to cycle the photo information display during full-frame playback.
-The pages available can be chosen using [Playback display options] in the playback menu. āc [Resume shooting] Press the control to end playback and return to shooting mode.
+The pages available can be chosen using [ Playback display options ] in the playback menu. āc [Resume shooting] Press the control to end playback and return to shooting mode.
 [Rating] To rate the current picture in playback mode, press the control and rotate the main command dial. • To display rating options, highlight [Rating] and press ⊕.
 If an option other than [None] is selected, the chosen rating can be assigned to pictures simply by pressing the selected control.
 Pressing the control again selects a "no star" rating.
 [None] The control has no effect.